 Have you ever known that the Hebrew Bible includes prophecies about the coming of Prophet Muhammad (PBUH)?
 Are you curious to learn about the differences between Islam and Judaism and the reasons behind these differences and even similarities?
-This article explores key similarities and differences between Islam and Judaism, supported by evidence from the Quran and the Old Testament.
-It also uncovers the reasons behind these similarities and differences.
+This article explores key differences between Islam and Judaism, supported by evidence from the Quran and the Old Testament.
+It also uncovers the reasons behind the similarities and differences between Islam and Judaism.

 Belief in Islam necessitates that Muslims believe in all previous scriptures in their original state, as well as all the previous messengers and prophets sent by Almighty God.